SAP-samples/cloud-commerce-sample-setup/README.md

 `core-customize` folder
 - `manifest.json`: The Commerce Cloud manifest.json file, which defines how your code will be built and deployed in the Public Cloud environments.
 The manifest is set up to leverage [configuration reuse](https://help.sap.com/viewer/1be46286b36a4aa48205be5a96240672/latest/en-US/2311d89eef9344fc81ef168ac9668307.html) to better allow for consistency between local and cloud builds.
-- `extensions\yb2bacceleratorstorefront` folder: contains the generated extension for use with the B2B storefront (e.g Powertools) in this Commerce Cloud sample scenario
 - `hybris `folder: contains a sample custom folder for storing any custom extensions as well as the config folder for storing local and cloud properties, `localextensions.xml` and any local solr/tomcat configurations
 - `other sample manifests`: A collection of tested and verified manifest files that you can use as starting points for your Commerce Cloud environments.